It’s hard to find people who reflect our clients’ values. Building trust takes time. So does building a great team.

 “My philosophy has always been that you spend so much of your life working, that you should work at something you are passionate about and would love to do even if you were not getting paid.
 Having been brought up on a dairy farm where we were actively involved, I have always loved cows.
 I also enjoy the privilege of being trusted to assist farmers and the long term relationships we have with both staff and owners in the role as farm supervisors.”

-John has been in business as a Registered Farm Management Consultant and previously as a registered valuer for over 35 years having gained experience in Land and Survey Department immediately after leaving Lincoln University.
-That experience has centred mainly around land development, farm supervision, and setting farms up for subdivision and settlement under the ballot system operating at that time.
+John has been in business as a Registered Farm Management Consultant and previously as a registered valuer for over 35 years.
+Most of his experience has centred around land development and farm supervision along with international consultancy in large scale farming operations.

-“In becoming involved in agriculture in the mid 1970’s I was driven to help farmers and their managers maximise production and profitability from their land.
-Today farming is a very much more complex business and being involved in a rapidly growing advisory practice at a governance level and providing an environment where ambitious advisors and their clients achieve their joint goals and aspirations gives me great pleasure.”
+“In becoming involved in agriculture I was driven to help farmers and their managers maximise production and profitability from their land.
+Today farming is a very much more complex business and being involved in a rapidly growing advisory practice at a governance level and providing an environment where ambitious advisors and their clients achieve their joint goals and aspirations, gives me great pleasure.”